terror/usernames/README.md

 ```

 ### Note
-*Not all activity on GitHub is publicly available, therefore users scraped here may still be active.*
+*Not all activity on GitHub is publicly available, therefore users scraped here may still technically be active (even though they appear to be inactive).*

 *If you are active and want to be removed from these lists, feel free to submit a PR!*